SMS Hummel

 SMS Hummel was an ironclad gunboat of the built for the German Kaiserliche Marine (Imperial Navy) in the 1870s.
 The ships, which were armed with a single 30.5 cm MRK L/22 gun, were intended to serve as part of a coastal defense fleet.
+Because Hummel was a purely defensive vessel, she saw little active use, apart from brief stints in active service for sea trials in 1882 and a short training period in 1884.
+The ship remained in the reserve fleet for the next twenty-five years before being struck from the naval register in 1910.
+Hummel was used in a variety of subsidiary roles, ending up as a floating anti-aircraft battery during World War II.
+She was sunk by Allied in May 1945, in the final days of the war.